gemmaellis16/yoga-project/README.md

 The project was deployed to Github pages using the following steps:

-    1. Log in to [GitHub](https://github.com/) and locate the GitHub Repository.
+    * Log into [GitHub](https://github.com/) and locate the GitHub Repository (gemmaellis16 /yoga-project).
-    * At the top of the Repository, locate the "Settings" button on the menu.
+    * In the navbar on the top right hand side press the "Settings" button.
-    * Scroll down to the settings page and locate the "GitHub Pages" section.
+    * Locate [Pages](screenshots/gitpod-pages) on the left hand side of the page.
-    * Under the "Source" button, click the dropdown "None" and choose "Master Branch".
+    * Click "None on the source section and choose "Master Branch" on the source field and then choose "docs".
-    * Scroll back down to locate the published site [link](https://github.com/) in the "GitHub Pages" section.
+    * Then deploy the page - you will have to wait 10 minutes for the page to deploy or when the blue writing turns green.

 [Back to top](#table-of-contents)